skip to content

 International Students

-Students starting their course early because their studies include an in-person pre-sessional course need to ensure they make the necessary plans to have the correct visa in place before the pre-sessional course begins.
-If you cannot present a valid visa upon arrival at Cambridge, you will not be permitted to start the pre-sessional course where this is being undertaken in peson.
+Students starting their course early because their studies include an in-person pre-sessional need to ensure they make the necessary plans to have the correct visa in place before the pre-sessional course begins.
+If you cannot present a valid visa upon arrival at Cambridge, you will not be permitted to start the pre-sessional course where this is being undertaken in person.
+You will need to meet all the conditions of your offer to be issued a CAS to support a visa application.
+The University does not issue CAS only for the purpose of attending a pre-sessional.
+The CAS and visa is issued to cover both the in-person pre-sessional and the main course.

 Students who are required to take a pre-sessional course which will be delivered remotely (i.e. without a requirement to be in attendance in person) will not be eligible for visa sponsorship to support earlier arrival for this.
 The start date for CAS and visa purposes will be the start date of the main course.
-The information on this page would therefore not be applicable.
 If you apply for your visa sufficiently early, it can be valid for up to one month prior to the official start date of your main course.

 Steps to take to ensure your visa is issued in time